New York Adult Survivors Act

 Why Herman Law Is the Best Choice for Survivors of Sexual Abuse

 We are the nation’s leading sex abuse attorneys with more than 25 years of experience empowering sexual abuse victims to hold their abusers accountable and restore their lives.
-We understand the unique needs of survivors of rape and other sexual offenses, and you can count on us to do the following for you:
+We understand the unique needs of child and adult survivors of sexual abuse, and you can count on us to do the following for you:

 - Take you seriously